untitaker/blog/content/articles/linux-paths.rst

 ======================================================================================
-Relative paths are faster than absolute paths in Linux (and other jokes I tell myself)
+Relative paths are faster than absolute paths on Linux (and other jokes I tell myself)
 ======================================================================================

 :date: 2021-10-04